DiogoAmaro13/Meteorological-Data/README.md

 Note: to avoid malpractice, the user is the one providing both the API key and the url of that API. <br />
-Suggestion: If you want to try it with different cities, I recommend you store both the API key and the API url in two variables so you avoid copy and paste them repeteadly.
+Suggestion: If you want to try it with different cities, I recommend you replace the API key input and the API url input with the actual API key and the API url, respectively, to avoid input them repeteadly.